ENVIRONMENT – HEALTHY RIVERS

 As far as possible all dams will be off river dams.

-The massive dams at the upper reaches of the Darling will need to release the water held there and will cease extraction until the river is healthy again.
+The massive dams at the upper reaches of the Darling will need to release the water held there and will need cease extraction until the river is healthy again.

 Where there is an on river dam the option of diverting the river to make the dam an off river dam must be considered.